29 April 2012

 Posted in MLS

 My full match wrap-up should be available some time this evening, but before I write that, I need to write a short post about the post match fight that took place between the Seattle Sounders and Chicago Fire on Saturday night.
 What occurred was a disgrace to the game, and was only one in a series of events that made the match hard to watch.
-Of course there was bad officiating, bad play, and let's not forget Eddie Johnson's classless swearing at Fire supporters when there were children nearby, but the fight takes the cake.
+Of course there was bad officiating, bad play, and let's not forget Eddie Johnson's classless swearing at Fire supporters when there were children nearby, but the fight takes the only now cake.

 It was very hard to see what was going on inside the scrum from where I was in the pressbox, but luckilly our photographer, Ryan Byrne captured it all on camera.
 The pictures will be posted at the end of this short post, but first I need to say a few things.